CrustyAuklet/bitpacker/README.md

 ### Future Work
 -  Packaging/install support and adding to some package managers
--  Implement floating point support in the python-like interface for full compatibility with [bitstruct](https://pypi.org/project/bitstruct/).
+-  Implement floating point support and little endian byte order for full compatibility with [bitstruct](https://pypi.org/project/bitstruct/).
 -  A container adaptor that will abstract away the offset by auto incrementing it as values are added.
 This would be useful for runtime packing and hopefully be compatible with older compilers.